-UNITARY FEDERAL One level of government Two levels of government The central government is more powerful The two levels of government are equally than the subordinate units. powerful.
-The central government is answerable to Both governments are equally the people. responsible.
-Central government takes all the While the central government looks after decisions. issues of national interest, the state government looks after issues of the state.
+UNITARY FEDERAL One level of government Two levels of government The central government is more The two levels of government are powerful than the subordinate units. equally powerful.
+The central government is answerable Both governments are equally to the people. responsible.
+Central government takes all the While the central government looks decisions. after issues of national interest, the decisiono state government looks after issues of [P the state.
 It usually has an unwritten and flexible It usually has a rigid and written Constitution.
 (Britain) constitution.
 (USA)